ASSOCIATE PROFESSOR DR. JAMES H. PATTERSON,

 and Director of Jazz Studies

 Associate Professor Dr. Patterson earned his BA Degree in Music from Clark College (now Clark Atlanta University) in 1957.
 In 1965 Dr. Patterson earned his Masters of Music Degree from the University of Michigan.
 He received an Honorary Doctorate Degree from Morris Brown College in 2018.

-Throughout Dr. Patterson's undergraduate years, he engaged in developing and refining his musical talent under Mr. Wayman Carver, the Band Director at then Clark College.
+Throughout Dr. Patterson's undergraduate years, he engaged in developing and refining his musical talent under Professor Wayman Carver (first to record the flute in jazz) the Band Director at then Clark College.
 After receiving his undergraduate degree, he entered the United States Army where he organized and directed the Drum and Bugle Corps at Fort Jackson, South Carolina.
 He served in Communications (radio teletype) during his army service and he also performed with the Seventh Army Band in Stuttgart, Germany and throughout Europe.
 Upon returning to civilian life and earning the Master's of Music degree from the University of Michigan, he also further studied at Atlanta University (now Clark Atlanta University) and the University of Wisconsin.

 Before beginning his teaching career at Clark College and Clark Atlanta University, Associate Professor Dr. Patterson was employed as the Department Chair and Band Director with the Fulton County Board of Education.
 While Dr. Patterson explored and refined his musical talent in various types of musical genres, he has, for fifty plus years at Clark Atlanta University, continuously devoted time to training and motivating his students to strive to perfect their musical skills.
 His excellent guidance and instruction given to his students has been consistently demonstrated by the performance of the Clark Atlanta University Jazz Orchestra, as well as the achievements of his students.